Code-Institute-Submissions/dkeddie-MS2/README.md

 The PDF contains additional explanation on the intention of each Tile.

-Whilst my wireframe did not incoproate the footer, I knew that I would likely want to add this at a later point.
+Whilst my wireframe did not incorporate the footer, I knew that I would likely want to add this at a later point.
 The contents would be minimal and yet to be decided, as it would be subsidiary to the other information provided.
 <br>

 ### Typography

 The [Rubik](https://fonts.google.com/specimen/Rubik) font (from Google Fonts) is the only font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.

-Rubik was selected as a super-clean, legibile front that display clearly on the Tiles.
+Rubik was selected as a super-clean, legible front that display clearly on the Tiles.
 <br>

 ### Imagery